RussellKey/Smartphones/README.md

 - X_train.txt
 - X_test.txt

-to a single directory and set you working directory to this.
+to a single directory and have set your working directory to this.

 run_analysis.R will then process the data: